Using FMEA to Manage Risk Under ISO 9001:2015

 Using Failure Mode Engineering Analysis (FMEA) is a great way to manage risks addressed in ISO 9001.
 FMEA risk has gained new prominence with the adoption of the latest revision of standards using the Annex SL structure.
 ISO 9001:2015 calls for instituting “risk-based thinking” throughout the standard as part of its quality management requirements.
 This means first identifying operational risks and then dealing with them.

 Jump to Section:

 What is FMEA?

-FMEA stands for Failure Mode Engineering Analysis.
+FMEA is the abbreviation for Failure Mode Engineering Analysis.
 FMEA is a type of risk assessment that uses a step-by-step approach to identify potential failures in a design, process or a product or service.
 This identification allows for analysis to prevent or reduce future failures.
 “Failure modes” refers to the ways in which something can fail.
 “Effects analysis” refers to the scrutinizing of the consequences of each of those failures.
-FMEA is a preventative action, meant to be implemented before a process or product is designed, modified or applied in a new way.
+FMEA for 9001 is a preventative action, meant to be implemented before a process or product is designed, modified or applied in a new way.
 It’s also wise to use FMEA periodically throughout the life of a product, process or service.

 What Does FMEA Accomplish?

 FMEA for ISO 9001 helps companies accomplish several things including: identify and prioritize failures according to how serious their consequences are, their frequency, and the ease with which they can be detected.
 The purpose of conducting an FMEA is to take action to reduce or eliminate each potential failure.
 FMEA documents existing knowledge and actions companies are already using in their continuous improvement process and can be used to prevent potential failures with future processes and products.
 The results of a risk analysis are documented in an ISO 9001 FMEA worksheet where they are used to help plan preventative measures, resulting in the production of safer, less failure-prone manufacturing, distribution and services systems.